2023 Best Social Sciences Schools in Tennessee

 Top 10 Best Social Sciences Schools

 Our 2023 rankings named Vanderbilt University the best school in Tennessee for social sciences students.
-Located in the large city of Nashville, Vanderbilt is a private not-for-profit school with a large student population.
+Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.

 On average, social sciences graduates from Vanderbilt take out $11,462 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $595.

-The excellent programs at Sewanee - The University of the South helped the school earn the #2 place on this year’s ranking of the best social sciences schools in Tennessee.
-Located in the rural area of Sewanee, Sewanee is a private not-for-profit school with a small student population.
+A rank of #2 on this year’s list means Sewanee - The University of the South is a great place for social sciences students.
+Located in the rural area of Sewanee, Sewanee is a private not-for-profit college with a small student population.

 After completing their degree, social sciences graduates from Sewanee carry an average student debtload of $23,899.